At Mobile Transaction, we’ve spent the last decade testing mobile card readers to help you make an informed decision.

 The Shopify POS app is excellent for managing retail inventory across sales channels.
 It has good customer relationship management tools, promotional features and a customisable display.

-The apps from Barclaycard and Elavon are more basic, rarely updated and less reliable than PayPal, SumUp, Square, Shopify and Revolut who regularly update and improve their apps.
+The app from Barclaycard is very basic, rarely updated and less reliable than PayPal, SumUp, Square, Shopify and Revolut who regularly update and improve their apps.
+Elavon had a similarly basic and frustrating app, but has improved it recently.

 In addition, Elavon and Barclaycard do not integrate with external software for accounting and ecommerce, nor do they offer payment links.
-Elavon is slightly better than Barclays for its complimentary virtual terminal, potential same-day payouts and online reports.
+But Elavon is better than Barclays for its complimentary invoicing, gift cards, faster payouts and online reports.

 Compare card reader pricing